Killarney National Park

 One of Ireland’s most spectacular locations, Killarney National Park prides itself on its 25,000 acres of pure unimpaired and natural lakes, mountains and forests.
 The Park was created in 1932 when the Vincent Family donated their estate to the people of Ireland.

 Fancy a view from the lakes?
-Boat Trips on to the lakes are available at Ross Castle.
-Guests can take an open top boat or water bus around the lakes and to Innisfallen Ireland.
+Boat Trips to the lakes are available at Ross Castle.
+Guests can take an open-top boat or water bus around the lakes and to Innisfallen Ireland.

 To experience Killarney National Park for yourself, our award-winning concierge team will happily arrange your chosen activities.